uhasker/getting-things-done-in-next-js/src/chapter8/03-more-on-routes.md

 }
 ```

+Here, you pass a `params` object that contains the `id` property.
+This `id` property will contain the ID passed in the URL.

-If you go to `http://localhost:3000/task/1`, you should see the following text:
+For example, if you go to `http://localhost:3000/task/1`, you should see the following text:

 ```
 This is a task with ID 1